Kalispera Greece Crete.

 The Third Eye is a vegetarian restaurant where we have always been happy with both food and service.
 The restaurant is located in a block near the sandy beach.
 Ouzeri Pantelis is also a sure thing.
 You will find Pantelis if you go down the main street to the big church.
 Before you reach the church, turn left, and there is Ouzeri Pantelis.
 We have also eaten very good food at the relatively newly opened Methexis Taverna.

 The Methexis Taverna is located on the seafront, after Haris Studios, quite far south on the same side as the pebble beach.
 By the way, below the taverna is a small beach with sunbeds.
-The Water's Edge Café, at Haris Studios, is a nice place to have lunch.
+The Water's Edge Café (or Cafe Meltemi), at Haris Studios, is a nice place to have lunch.
 Well, there are many good places to eat to choose from in Paleochora, and you will surely find your favourite.

 If you continue after the Methexis Taverna, you will eventually arrive at a large fishing harbour.
 From there you can continue until you are back in Paleochora again.
 On a hill between the village and the fishing harbour stands the ruins of a fort built by the Venetians at the end of the 13th century.
 The fort was destroyed in 1539 by the notorious pirate Barbarossa and was never properly rebuilt.
 There is not much to see, but the view from the fort is nice.
 Always something.